SilvaScenes: Tree Detection and Species Classification from Under-Canopy Images in Natural Forests: Related work

-Aerial-based solutions have been extensively studied for regional and national forest inventories by mapping canopy height, segmenting tree crowns, and identifying tree species \cite{spiers_review_2025, zhong_review_2024}.
-While aerial approaches have been applied to \ac{DBH} and stem curve estimation, ground-based approaches have consistently outperformed above-canopy acquisitions with \acp{UAV} \cite{hyyppa_comparison_2020}.
-Furthermore, aerial approaches are poorly aligned with many forestry operations that must be done at ground level.
+Over-canopy solutions have been extensively studied for regional and national forest inventories by mapping canopy height, segmenting tree crowns, and identifying tree species \cite{spiers_review_2025, zhong_review_2024}.
+While approaches have been developed for \ac{DBH} and stem curve estimation, under-canopy approaches have consistently outperformed over-canopy acquisitions relying on \acp{UAV} \cite{hyyppa_comparison_2020}.
+Furthermore, over-canopy approaches are misaligned with forestry operations that must be performed at ground level, such as plot-level surveys \cite{fassnacht2023remote}, tree harvesting \cite{jelavic_harveri_2022}, and log grasping \cite{steininger_timbervision_2025}.
 Their limitations in canopy penetration, particularly in densely structured forests, often yield lower segmentation and mapping accuracy \cite{mikita_mapping_2024}.
-As such, ground-level perception systems remain relevant for autonomous robotics solutions, which is why we focus our dataset on under-canopy data acquisition.
-Accordingly, the following sections present such approaches.
+As such, ground-level perception systems remain relevant for automation; the following sections therefore focus on such approaches.